tiisanoja/ruuvi/README.md

 * Battery voltage (mV)
 * Transmit power (dBm)

 Application listen only [RAWv2](https://docs.ruuvi.com/communication/bluetooth-advertisements/data-format-5-rawv2) format.
 Really old versions of RuuviTag might have still Data Format 3 which is not supported.
 There is also Data Format 8 which is encrypted version of data format.
 That is not supported right now.

 ## Building

 Building requires module support from golang.
-Building has been tested to work fine with golang version 1.15 and 1.18.
+Building requires at least golang version 1.17.
 Building requires that you have installed make and golang.
 You might need to change Makefile to specify where go binary can be found.

 Building:
 1. make

-This will create ruuvi binary to directory ../../bin.
+This will first run unit tests and then create ruuvi binary to directory ../../bin.
+If unit tests are not passed, binary is not created.

 ## Running